johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 seems to be regarded as the the key figure in the modern popularity of walking in Britain, especially the Lake District.
-He basically invented the route for the Coast to Coast Path, which is one of the most popular routes even though it is not one of the offical [National Trails](http://www.nationaltrail.co.uk/).
+He basically invented the route for the Coast to Coast Path, which is one of the most popular routes even though it is not one of the official [National Trails](http://www.nationaltrail.co.uk/).
 There is a popular series of BBC programs by [Julia Bradbury](https://www.youtube.com/watch?v=8A9U9y1LMNM) describing
 Waintwright's fell walks.
 The original [Wainwright guide books](https://www.amazon.com/Alfred-Wainwright/e/B001HPUBVK/ref=sr_tc_2_0?qid=1489257346&sr=1-2-ent) are